 Almost everyone is resistant to changing lifelong beliefs.
 Yet, we often discover that some of our beliefs are baseless.
 Changing misbeliefs allows us to fulfill our potential as executives.
 In order to do this, we must tell ourselves the truth.

 If you are a senior executive and do not have a coach, you are playing at a disadvantage.
 I will be happy to help you find one who is right for you.
-Just click the link to schedule a meeting where we can discuss your needs and what you are looking to accomplish.
+Just click the link to Schedule Our Call where we can discuss your needs and what you are looking to accomplish.
 No charge!

 I have asked you a lot of intense questions today, so I will end it here.
 Think hard.
 Think honestly.
 Lead well!